What is a CRM system? Good question. A Customer Relationship Management (CRM) system handles your data.

 Arming you with everything you need to reach out to them professionally and quickly.

-2. Automate Your Marketing Efforts
+step 2.
+Automate Your Marketing Efforts

 Automation allows you to eliminate repetitive admin tasks.
 Having your workflows setup properly can act as another member of your team keeping a check on everything.